songyaochen/Enhanced-DETR-for-Yellow-Leaf-Disease-Detection/README.md

 # Enhanced-DETR-for-Yellow-Leaf-Disease-Detection
-SSY340 final project from Chalmers Technology Of University
+SSY340 final project from Chalmers Technology of University